 Insert the Support CD that came with your motherboard into your CD-ROM drive or double-click the CD drive icon in My Computer to bring up the setup screen.

-NOTE: ASUS PC Probe will not run if another hardware monitoring utility is installed.
-To uninstall any program, see 5.7 Uninstalling Programs.
+NOTE: LDCM will not run if another hardware monitoring utility, such as ASUS PC Probe, is installed.
+To uninstall any program, see 5.12 Uninstalling Programs.